Gen711/Fall2015/labs/Exam2_Practice.rst

 |
 |

 5. Trim at Phred2, error correct using Rcorrector, and assemble using Trinity.
+10 points

 |
 |